coffee2code/safe-function-call/readme.txt

 = () =
 * README.md:
     * New: Add instructions for use as a general PHP library
+    * New: Add link to plugin's WordPress Plugin Directory page
     * Change: Split paragraph in README.md's "Support" section into two
 * Change: Note compatibility through WP 5.1+
 * Change: Update copyright date (2019)